UN: Excessive drinking killed over 3 million people in 2016

-GENEVA — The World Health Organization says that drinking too much alcohol killed more than 3 million people in 2016, mostly men.
+GENEVA — Drinking too much alcohol killed more than 3 million people in 2016, mostly men, the World Health Organization said.

+The U.N. health agency also warned that current policy responses are not sufficient to reverse trends predicting an increase in consumption over the next 10 years.

-The U.N. health agency said in a report published Friday that about 237 million men and 46 million women had alcohol problems, with the highest prevalence in Europe and the Americas.
+In a new report Friday, the agency said that about 237 million men and 46 million women faced alcohol problems, with the highest prevalence in Europe and the Americas.
 Europe has the highest global per capita alcohol consumption, even though it has already dropped by 10 percent since 2010.

-About one in three deaths from alcohol were because of injuries, including car crashes and self-harm.
+Around a third of alcohol-related deaths were a result of injuries, including car crashes and self-harm, while about one in five were due to either digestive disorders or cardiovascular diseases.
+Cancers, infectious diseases, mental disorders and other health conditions were also to blame.

+"Far too many people, their families and communities suffer the consequences of the harmful use of alcohol through violence, injuries, mental health problems and diseases like cancer and stroke," said Tedros Adhanom Ghebreyesus, the director-general of WHO.
+"It's time to step up action to prevent this serious threat to the development of healthy societies."

 The average daily consumption of alcohol by people who consume it is about two glasses of wine, a large bottle of beer or two shots of spirits.
 Globally, about 2.3 billion people are current drinkers.